Saad-Mansoor-Minhas/Saad-Mansoor-Minhas/README.md

 - 👋 Hi, I’m @Saad-Mansoor-Minhas
 - 👀 I’m interested in Cyber Security and Coding
 - 🌱 I’m currently doing my Bachelors in Computer Science
-- 💞️ I’m also in a journey of learning Pen testing and would love to collaborate with people from cyber security
+- 💞️ I’m also in a journey of learning Pentesting and would love to collaborate with people from cyber security

 <!---